jhanink/javascript-things/README.md

       * don't use `delete`
          * prefer assignment to `undefined`
       * don't dynamically add properties after initialization
-         * prefer a predefined structure via constructor or object literal assignment
+         * prefer a fully predefined structure via constructor or object literal assignment
    * when using properties that aren't `valid identifiers`
       * e.g. `{'-': 3}`
    * when an object has `enumerable properties` in its `prototype chain`